 We will continue to evaluate solutions to this issue and apologize for the inconvenience.

-- Training Modules [Employee Learning Center] Each module is approximately one (1) Hour
+- Training Module [Employee Learning Center] Combined module approximately one (1) Hour.

 - Princeton Research Security Training Supplement Document

-The Office of Research and Project Administration (ORPA) will confirm that training has been completed prior to submission of proposals to federal research agencies.
+Confirmation that training has been completed will be performed prior to submission of proposals to federal research agencies.

 Sponsor Requirements